Let’s carry on by taking a spy at six film favourites from the 60s…

 The Parent Trap (1961) – Disneycember, Channel Awesome

-This the first but not the last of Hayley Mills film series starring as both these twins.
-This film tells how it all began and based on a German children’s novel.
+This is the first but not the last of Hayley Mills’ film series that she stars in as both of these twins.
+This film tells how it all began and is based on a German children’s novel.
 The Parent Trap storytelling of two identical teenage twins, Sharon McKendrick and Susan Evers.

 The pair are twins who were separated at birth by their parents, who then divorced and brought up never seeing their double.
 Then by chance, the girls meet their long lost twin at a summer camp.
 After initial hatred, the pair fight and are punished together and in time become friends.